sanzidaanee/Hackbio-cancer-internship/Stage 4/Report/Report.md

  - Upregulated genes  were enriched in synaptic transmission, cell-cell signaling, transmission of nerve impulse, homophilic cell adhesion and cell-cell adhesion might  tend to have a better prognosis compared to more aggressive gliomas (Fig. 3)

 - Downregulated genes were enriched in anterior or posterior pattern formation, skeletal system development, regionalization, pattern specification process and embryonic morphogenesis indicate that these genes have better prognosis than aggressive gliomas (Fig. 4).
+- The reference paper also notes that the significant clustering based on IDH status that differentiates between glioma subtypes.

 ![Upregulated_EA](https://github.com/user-attachments/assets/18cdcad1-9e9d-4ceb-aa31-3ac948c0f2a4)